-At Klein DeNatale Goldner, we have represented thousands of personal injury victims over the last 60 years in practice.
-We are ready to fight for you and your family in the wake of a serious truck accident.
+At Klein DeNatale Goldner, we have represented thousands of personal injury victims for nearly 70 years in practice.
+Our trucking accident lawyers are ready to fight for you and your family in the wake of a serious truck accident.

-To get started on your case, please call (661) 485-2100 or contact us online.
+To get started on your case, please call our truck accident lawyers in the San Joaquin Valley at (661) 485-2100 or contact us online.
 We look forward to scheduling your free consultation.

 Truck accidents can be caused by a number of factors.
 Below, we have outlined a few of the most common causes of truck accidents.